imdela/cipherbits.github.io/docs/ROADMAP.md

 ---

+## Live

+### Password generator
+The tool that started Cipherbits: random passwords generated 100% locally in your browser — no account, no data collection.

+---

 ## Planned tools — 100% in your browser

 All of these run entirely on your device, exactly like the generator.